 As children develop speaking and listening skills, they're building the foundations for literacy and learning.
 Plus they're learning key skills like how to express themselves and make friends.
 Here we give you tips and ideas to support the children in your early years settings.

-- Communications and language and the EYFS
+- Communication and language and the EYFS

 - Best practice and activity ideas